y2kbugger/baremetal-riscv-renode/kos/backlog.md

   - this automatically handles the recycling of process objects
 - shells should forward input to programs
     - right now, all programs can grab user input based the race of who gets to read the UART during multi-tasking
-- to design Simple FPGA-able matrix-multiply accelerator
-    - verilate the matmul, attach to renode
-    - write driver for matmul
 - Run everything on a real FPGA
 - all Process mutating functions to happen via kernel call so that race conditions are rendered impossible.
     - e.g. stop all running processes is current called straight from the shell.